 Orzo (Italian for barley which it resembles) is a type of pasta.
 It looks a little bit like rice but it is NOT a grain.
 Orzo contains gluten since it is usually made with durum wheat.

-Orzo is popular throughout the Mediterannean, especially in Italy and Greece where it is called krithiraki – Greek for barley – notice a theme here?
+Orzo is popular throughout the Mediterranean, especially in Italy and Greece where it is called kritharaki – Greek for barley – notice a theme here?
 I grew up enjoying many orzo recipes like Giouvetsi (orzo and lamb casserole).

 How to cook orzo